B Sc (Arch) B Arch (Hons)

 Living in both Japan and the UK for 20 years has richly influenced Melisa’s design vision and flair for integrating client considerations into interiors configuration.

-Her work for BA Design combines the provision of interior decoration services, practice management, and public relations including social media coordination.
+Her work for BA Design combines the provision of interior decoration services and practice management.

 B Sc (Arch) B Arch